dcsync/pycobalt/README.md

       File "/sandboxed/tools/cobaltstrike/scripts/recon.py", line 170, in test_alias
         engine.blog2(bid, 'test alias called with args: ' + ', '.join(args))
     AttributeError: module 'pycobalt.engine' has no attribute 'blog2'

+Cobalt Strike's beacon console allows you to pass arguments containing spaces if they're enclosed in double quotes.
+There's no way to escape double quotes and pass arguments containing both spaces and double quotes though.
+As a bit of a workaround PyCobalt includes an optional quote replacement mechanism.

+To use it simply pass `quote_replacement=<string>` to the alias registration function or decorator.
+For example:

+    ...
+    @aliases.alias('test_alias', quote_replacement='^')
+    def test_alias(bid, *args):
+        aggressor.blog2(bid, 'test alias called with args: ' + ', '.join(args))
+    ...

+    beacon> test_alias "a ^b^" ^c^
+    test alias called with args: a "b", "c"

 Commands
 --------